In re Adeptus Health Securities Litigation

 On May 20, 2020, following a hearing, the Court approved the Settlement and entered a Judgment approving the Settlement, an order approving the proposed Plan of Allocation, and an order awarding attorneys’ fees and litigation expenses.

 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of:

 All persons who purchased or otherwise acquired Adeptus Class A common stock during the period from June 25, 2014 through March 1, 2017, inclusive, and were damaged thereby.

 Included in the Settlement Class are all persons and entities who purchased shares of Adeptus Class A common stock on the open market and/or pursuant or traceable to the July 29, 2015 and June 8, 2016 Offerings during the Class Period.
 The Settlement Class includes a subclass of all persons who purchased Adeptus Class A common stock contemporaneously with sales of Adeptus securities made or caused by certain Defendants in connection with Adeptus’s July 2015 and June 2016 secondary public offerings of Adeptus Class A common stock, and were damaged thereby (the “20A Sub-Class”).

-Certain persons and entities who are excluded from the Class by definition (see paragraph 26 of the Notice) or who request exclusion pursuant to the instructions set forth in the Notice (see paragraphs 76-79 of the Notice).
+Certain persons and entities who are excluded from the Class by definition (see paragraph 26 of the Notice) or who requested exclusion pursuant to the instructions set forth in the Notice.

 Please read the Notice to fully understand your rights and options.
 Copies of the Notice and Claim Form can be found on the Case Documents page.
 You may also visit the Settlement website, AdeptusHealthSecuritiesLitigation.com, for more information about the Settlement.